michihupf/AoC2023/README.md

 #### Completeness
 I am still working on some of my solutions (day05 part).
 I will solve them still but I do not have the time to look into it right now.
+I did not have time to do day 12 yet either so I will do that when I find the time -
+I looked at the problem and it doesn't seem too hard.

 ## File Structure
 There a 25 directories named `day01` to `day25` which contain the code to solve the problems of that